koorchik/LIVR/README.md

 * "trim" removes leading and trailing spaces. (skips empty values and object references)
 * "to\_lc" transforms string to lower case. (skips empty values and object references)

-You can create pipeline with any filters you like.
+You can create pipeline with any modifiers you like.

 ### How it works
 You should define a structure: